|

 Planner Printables and Other Printables Like Checklists

-I typically create these in Illustrator, but when I was first starting out, I used Canva and even Inkscape.
+I typically create these in Illustrator, but when I first started, I used Canva and even Inkscape.
 You can also use Photoshop or even Microsoft Word.

 Format and Size

 For planner pages, I always size them to 8.5″ x 11″.
-Be sure to leave an extra .25″ around each edge to make sure the entire image can print.
+Leave an extra .25″ around each edge to ensure the entire image can print.

 I normally save these as PDFs.
-If they’re planner stickers, I also provide PNGs and JPGs in case the buyer wants to use a Cricut or Silhouette to cut them out.
+If they’re planner stickers, I also provide PNGs and JPGs in case the buyer wants to cut them out with a Cricut or Silhouette.

 If you have the software to make the PDFs fillable, take the time to do that.
 Buyers really like fillable PDFs.